 This interactive online platform is renowned for its Gantt chart-based approach to project management.
 Work on the chart directly to prioritize tasks, set dependencies, and durations of tasks using its drag-and-drop functionality.
-You can also schedule multiple projects at once.
-GanttPRO outperforms Microsoft Project, as it allows you to create a shareable URLof the Gantt chart for external collaboration.
+You can also schedule multiple projects at once and manage resources, log time, and plan budget.
+GanttPRO outperforms Microsoft Project, as it allows you to create a shareable URL of the Gantt chart for external collaboration.
 You can set the URL to show either a Snapshot or Dynamic view of the online chart.
-The former only shows the current state of a project while the latter shows the chart with all changes reflected.
+The former only shows the static state of a project while the latter shows the chart with all changes reflected.

-Unfortunately, GanttPRO is missing a built-in team chat feature, which may affect communication between your team members.
-There is also no option to integrate third-party communication tools.
+Unfortunately, GanttPRO MS Project alternative is missing a built-in team chat feature, which may affect communication between your team members.
+However, task comments can easily become a way-out.
+Also, there are limited options to integrate it with third-party tools: as of 2019, there were only JIRA Cloud Software and Google Drive.
 Besides that, GanttPRO is also unavailable as a mobile app; hence, managing your project on the go is not possible.

-Verdict: GanttPRO is a good solution for project managers in the field of marketing, consulting, and construction, so long as you don’t need to manage projects on the go.
+Verdict: GanttPRO is a good solution for project managers in the field of marketing, consulting, software development, construction, and many more so long as you don’t need to manage projects on the go.

 Gantt Chart tool with powerful features minus the complexities.